 Additionally, outside of work life, social life can benefit from improving sleep hygiene as well.
 Cognition goes beyond what happens in the classroom or at the office.
 Simply being there for your friends and family can become more and more difficult when you’re running on little to no sleep.
 Social situations seem laborious and spacing out mid conversation becomes more frequent.
 Attention, decision making, and even emotional processes are affected in every aspect of life.
 So why not get that extra hour of sleep?

 For more scientific tips to improving your holistic health, sleep, and social connection, download LIFE Intelligence for free today.
-Unlike other self care apps, LIFE Intelligence is fully backed in scientific studies, fore a uniquely type-A approach to wellness.
+Unlike other cognitive behavioral therapy apps, LIFE Intelligence incoroproates many types of therapy, from narrative therapy to behavioral activation therapy and even Dialectical Behavior Therapy.
+The app is backed in scientific studies, for a uniquely type-A approach to wellness.

 Carskadon, M.A., & Dement, W.C.
 (2011).
 Monitoring and staging human sleep.
 In M.H.
 Kryger, T. Roth, & W.C.
 Dement (Eds.), Principles and practice of sleep medicine, 5th edition, (pp 16-26).